A year ago, I started working as a writer in a content team of five.

-“If the roles in a team aren’t clearly defined, every project it takes on might face some challenges,” writes Diana Adjadj, an expert HR writer at TrustMyPaper.
+“If the roles in a team aren’t clearly defined, every project it takes on might face some challenges,” writes Diana Adjadj, an expert HR writer.
 “Without a clear role definition, the members of a team pull the project in different directions, thus affecting the performance.”

 Our leader Adam spotted this.
 Although he was working in a leadership role for less than three years, he came up with a very interesting exercise: team vision writing.